 Whether you have a tiny garden, smallholding, a large farm, community garden, a non gardening project or just an interest, permaculture design techniques will revolutionise your life, space, increase your yields and teach you sustainability, abundance and regenerative skills that are not just for gardening and can be used to re-design your life or any project, it’s not just about gardening.

 Permaculture is a design system that operates within natural systems – the word comes from ‘permanent culture’ originally meaning sustainable agriculture but broadened to culture since it has been used to design many other sustainable systems for living, working and problem solving creatively and ecologically.

 It’s essentially a design system for sustainability and regeneration in harmony with nature – sometimes known as ‘a revolution disguised as gardening ‘- it teaches design principles that can be applied to food growing, garden design, land management and all areas of life.

 In food growing natural systems rather than traditional are followed – integrating different crops that grow well together rather than segregating as in mono culture, sustaining and improving the living soil by not digging or ploughing, composting, close planting, water harvesting and management with swales and mulching.
 Increasing yields especially from perennial plants, using least effort for greatest rewards and eliminating any chemicals or poisons by restoring natural balance.
 Yes even slug control!
 If there are too many slugs (we need to accept some) there are too few beetles to eat the eggs and too few frogs, toads, hedgehogs or maybe ducks – restore a balance, we don’t try to eliminate parts of an ecosystem.

-The three ethics that guide permaculture and its 12 principles are
+The three main ethics that guide permaculture and its 12 principles are

 Earth Care – People Care – Fair Shares and also Future Care